This post may contain affiliate links. See our disclosure policy.

 This Rice Krispie Treat recipe is foolproof!
-They never come out hard or dry and it is less mess than making them over the stove!
+They never come out hard or dry, and it is less mess than making them over the stove!

-Rice Krispie Treats
+- Ingredients in Rice Krispie Treats

 Rice Krispie Treats are one of my kids’ favorite snacks, and I can’t blame them.
 I love this sweet treat too!
 However, sometimes they can be kind of a pain to make.
-When my friend Heidi told me about her easy method I knew I had to try it!
-Now she’s letting me share her secret with you– you can make them in the microwave!
+When my friend Heidi told me about her easy method, I knew I had to try it!
+Now, she’s letting me share her secret with you– you can make them in the microwave!
 Not only is it easier than the stovetop method, they actually turn out BETTER.
 They are soft and chewy every time.
 Thanks Heidi!

 Secret to Perfect Rice Krispie Treats

 With some newly discovered gluten allergies in our family, we are always trying to be aware of gluten-free foods.
 If you are wondering if Rice Krispie treats are gluten-free, it depends on the brand of cereal.
 There is barley present in Kellogg’s brand, which contains gluten.
-Years ago there was a gluten free Kellogg’s cereal but it has since been discontinued.
+Years ago there was a gluten-free Kellogg’s Rice Krispies cereal but it has since been discontinued.
 You can find generic brands of “crispy rice cereal” that are gluten-free.
 Malt-O-Meal is a brand that makes a gluten-free crispy rice cereal, and it works great in this recipe.

-Sweet Substitutions and Add-ins
+Sweet Variations and Add-ins

 This is a no-frills, basic recipe, but feel free to take them to the next level and add anything you would like to them including: